-- Bryce Harper was playing T-ball at age three against six-year-olds, partly to be with his older brother, Bryan.
+- Bryce Harper was playing T-ball at age three against six-year-olds, partly to be with his older brother, Bryan

-By the time Bryce was nine, travel teams from California to Colorado to Oklahoma were calling the Harpers and offering to put their son on a plane, lodge him in a hotel and provide his meals so he could play for them in tournaments.
+And by the time Bryce was nine, travel teams from California to Colorado to Oklahoma were calling the Harpers and offering to put their son on a plane, lodge him in a hotel and provide his meals so he could play for them in tournaments.
 A travel player for hire.
 He went, of course.
 Most times either Ron or Sheri went with him, but sometimes, for work or monetary reasons, they could not go, so Bryce went alone.
 He has played between 80 and 130 baseball games a year each year for seven years, in more states than he can remember.

 "People say, 'Weren't you deprived of your childhood?' " Bryce says.
 "No way.
 I would not take anything back at all.
 Everything about it was great.
 I got to go places, meet people, play baseball against older kids and better competition.
 I had a great time."

 Bryce is a normal young man.
 He played football until 2008, and he loves to snowboard in the winter.

 "We don't limit him in any way," his Mom, Shari said.
 "He loves to play baseball.
 He would come home after being away playing baseball all weekend, get off the plane and not an hour later be bored and say, 'Dad, let's go to the cage and hit.'
 I mean, he still sleeps with his bat.
 He'll get a new bat and go, 'Dad, isn't she a bee-yooty?'"

 It was after one of those player-for-hire trips that Sheri began to understand that her son was really special.
 Bryce, then 12, was playing in a tournament in Alabama on a field with 250-foot fences.
 It was a trip Sheri could not attend.
 When Bryce phoned home, Sheri asked him how he'd done.
 "I did all right," he replied.

 Later one of the coaches called Sheri.
 "Did he say anything to you?" the coach asked.